tjd-dev/vapor1994/README.md

 To install Vapor1994 on your micro.blog site, just use this repository's URL in the Design section of your site.
 You might also find it listed in the Plug-ins Directory at micro.blog.

+Settings are available to customize many (all?) of the colors of the theme.
+It's defaulted to the colors in the screenshot but you can mix and match as you like.
+Just edit the plugin settings and provide an RGB hex, like `#000000`, or an rgba value, like `rgba(0, 0, 0, 1)`.
+You can change none, some, or all of the settings.

 ## Author

 **Alex Ezell**